 We used a jig saw to create the cutouts for the vents and access doors.

 Unfortunately we were ready to begin work on the stone veneer right when winter hit.
 Since it's recommended for concrete to cure at or above 50°F, we had to batten down the hatches with large tarps and put away our tools for a few months.
-At this point our 2 remaining tasks (veneer and countertops) were both working with concrete.
+At this point our 2 remaining tasks (veneer and concrete countertops) were both working with concrete.

 Spring eventually came and we successfully talked ourselves into getting back out there to finish what we'd started.

-We found putting up the stone veneer to be a frustrating process.
-It took us a while to figure out the best consistency for the concrete.
+We found putting up the veneer to be a frustrating process.
+It took us a while to figure out the best consistency for the concrete mixture.
 Not sure if it was a matter of mortar being too wet or too dry, or just the overall quality of the mortar we used, but about half of our first day's work ended up falling off when bumped them with the slightest pressure.